NotAnyMike/ML-and-stocks/R/README.md

 ## Deep Belief Nets using `darch` package

-There are the different hyperparameters used and the classification error:
+These are the different hyperparameters used and the classification error:

 ![configs_darch][configs_darch]